Jamcha123/tubeBias/README.md

     2. Then it gets data from other websites using the Google Search API and scraping sites like https://www.wikipedia.org, https://yourlogicalfallacyis.com and other news sites

     3. Lastly it using AI to cross reference the Youtube video transcript and description with a broad dataset from the internet and see if it is bias.

+    4. NoBias finds all the Fallacies, Googles and Summarizes the title, Summarizes the youtube video description

 Political Summary Options: